Lithium-ion battery: Fire hazard

 Lithium-ion batteries have a flammable liquid electrolyte.
 A faulty battery can cause a serious fire.
 Faulty chargers can affect the safety of the battery because they can destroy the battery's protection circuit.
 While charging at temperatures below 0 °C, the negative electrode of the cells gets plated with pure lithium, which can compromise the safety of the whole pack.

 Short-circuiting a battery will cause the cell to overheat and possibly to catch fire.
 Smoke from thermal runaway in a Li-ion battery is both flammable and toxic.
-The fire energy content (electrical + chemical) of cobalt-oxide cells is about 100 to 150 kJ/(A·h), most of it chemical.
+Batteries are tested according to the UL 9540A fire standard, and the TS-800 standard also tests fire propagation from one battery container to adjacent containers.

 Around 2010, large lithium-ion batteries were introduced in place of other chemistries to power systems on some aircraft; As of January 2014, there had been at least four serious lithium-ion battery fires, or smoke, on the Boeing 787 passenger aircraft, introduced in 2011, which did not cause crashes but had the potential to do so.
 UPS Airlines Flight 6 crashed in Dubai after its payload of batteries spontaneously ignited.

 To reduce fire hazards, research projects are intended to develop non-flammable electrolytes.

 Damaging and overloading

-If a lithium-ion battery is damaged, crushed, or is subjected to a higher electrical load without having overcharge protection, then problems may arise.
+If a lithium-ion battery is damaged, crushed, or subjected to a higher electrical load without having overcharge protection, problems may arise.
 External short circuit can trigger a battery explosion.

+Such incidents can occur when lithium-ion batteries are not disposed of through the appropriate channels, but are thrown away with other waste.
+The way they are treated by recycling companies can damage them and cause fires, which in turn can lead to large-scale conflagrations.
+Twelve such fires were recorded in Swiss recycling facilities in 2023.

 If overheated or overcharged, Li-ion batteries may suffer thermal runaway and cell rupture.
 During thermal runaway, internal degradation and oxidization processes can keep cell temperatures above 500 °C, with the possibility of igniting secondary combustibles, as well as leading to leakage, explosion or fire in extreme cases.
 To reduce these risks, many lithium-ion cells (and battery packs) contain fail-safe circuitry that disconnects the battery when its voltage is outside the safe range of 3–4.2 V per cell, or when overcharged or discharged.
 Lithium battery packs, whether constructed by a vendor or the end-user, without effective battery management circuits are susceptible to these issues.
 Poorly designed or implemented battery management circuits also may cause problems; it is difficult to be certain that any particular battery management circuitry is properly implemented.